Become a Share the Beach Volunteer:

-All of the Share the Beach teams have enough volunteers for the 2021 season!
 If you are interested in learning about future volunteer opportunities, please click here to subscribe to the Alabama Coastal Foundation's free updates.
 (We do not give away or sell our contact information.)
-In case you would like to see what the responsibilities are to volunteer for Share the Beach, please click here to watch the 2021 Volunteer Kickoff video.

 There are many ways to help the endangered sea turtles, but the best way is to educate yourself about sea turtles and what you can do to help!

 Avoid using flashlights or flash photography on the beach at night.

 Turn off outside patio lights and shield indoor lights from shining onto the beach at night.